What is STCW Basic Safety Training?

 Image source: Shutterstock

-The STCW Basic Safety Training course covers the following key areas:
+The STCW Basic Safety Training course covers the following core areas:

 Firefighting & Fire Prevention